linux-cultist/venv-selector.nvim/docs/USAGE.md

   - Attached buffers: 3
 ```

-The plugin has been tested with these lsp servers but should work with most/all of them.
+The plugin has been tested with these LSP servers but should work with most/all of them.

-- basedpyright
+- 🔧 basedpyright
-- pyright
+- ⚡ pyright
-- ty
+- 🔎 ty
-- jedi_language_server
+- 🧙‍♂️ jedi_language_server
-- pyrefly
+- 🪶 pyrefly
-- zuban
+- 🎯 zuban
-- pylsp
+- 📡 pylsp
-- ruff
+- 🧹 ruff